abhishekmak2132/platform_manifest_twrp_aosp/README.md

 ### Special Notes for this branch
 - Device makefile in the device tree and dependencies file should use the "twrp" prefix.
-- FDE decryption is not presently supported in this branch.
+- FDE decryption is not presently supported in this branch.# Initialize the repository repo init -u https://github.com/abhishekmak2132/platform_manifest_twrp_aosp.git -b twrp-12.1

+# Synchronize the repository
+repo sync

+# Setup the build environment
+cd twrp
+export ALLOW_MISSING_DEPENDENCIES=true
+. build/envsetup.sh
+lunch twrp_SM-A236E-eng

+# Build the recovery image
+mka recoveryimage